Kaneo LogoKaneo

 For production environments, you should expose Kaneo through an Ingress controller:

-Create a values file named kaneo-values.yaml:
+Create a production values file

 api: